-The Bridging Parental Conflict® class is a one-time 6-hour educational experience developed for parents who experience conflict with their co-parent, or for parents who are just beginning the transition to a co-parenting relationship.
+The Bridging Parental Conflict® class is a one-time 6-hour online educational experience developed for parents who experience conflict with their co-parent, or for parents who are just beginning the transition to a co-parenting relationship.

 Bridging Parental Conflict is designed to assist parents in managing themselves in the conflict, developing Parental Leadership™ for the purpose of co-parenting, and providing security and belonging to their children.